Xianyang/CandlestickChart/Doc/GenericCandle/GenericCandle.md

 2. Add line extension

 ###Usage
 The input must be a csv file in a certain format.
 For now, put the csv file and the code in the same directory and run the code.
-Here is an example
+Here is an example. **Note that user can only change the data in the yellow area**

 > ![example](./ExampleData.png)